causiq/logary/README.md

  - Logary's InfluxDb target supports fields and can batch multiple Windows Performance Counters or metrics into a single Measurement
- - Logary has a JS-counterpart, *logary-js* which lets you log into `Logary.Services.SuaveReporter` on the server; events and metrics.
+ - Logary has a JS-counterpart, *logary-js* which lets you log into `Logary.Services.Rutta` on the server; events and metrics.
  - Logary has paid support available if you need it.
  - Logary supports the side-kick pattern, where you outsource your shipping of logs from your main process to a co-process through Rutta's Shipper and